-A case may go to court and be heard by a jury, or a settlement may be reached, with the assistance of an attorney, with an insurance company.
+A case may go to court and be heard by a jury, or a settlement may be reached, with the assistance of a Las Vegas motorcycle accident attorney, with an insurance company.
 Which option is most appropriate depends on the individual circumstances of your case.
 Insurance companies have a vested interest in minimizing the amount of damages that an injured person receives.
 You will be required to prove that the defendant has caused your injury, in order to receive compensation.
 This may require medical tests or testimony from witnesses.

 Can I Sue For A Crosswalk Accident In Nevada?